DaSKITA/dara-extension/README.md

 <img src="src/assets/images/icon-128.png" width="64"/>

-This Project is a fork of the Automa Browser extension and modifies it slightly, to support our DARA-Frontend under https://daskita.github.io/dara-frontend/.
+This Project is a fork of the [Automa browser extension](https://github.com/AutomaApp/automa) and modifies it slightly, to support our DARA-Frontend under https://daskita.github.io/dara-frontend/.

 You can download the DARA browser extension here: